rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-storage-accounts.md

 // delete by resource group and account name if you don't have an account object azure.storageAccounts().deleteByGroup(rgName,accountName);
 ```

+Storage accounts with in-use disk images connected to virtual machines or disks in use by other artifacts may not remove with these methods.
+Detach the storage from these resources before removing the account.

 ## Sample explanation